What’s a lifetime mortgage?

 How does a lifetime mortgage work?

 It’s a long-term loan secured against the value of your home, which you can apply for any time after you turn 55.
-You’d borrow a cash lump sum, but there are no monthly payments.
-Instead, interest builds up for as long as you have the mortgage and is charged on the total amount borrowed and the interest already added.
+You'd borrow a cash lump sum.
+Interest builds up for as long as you have the lifetime mortgage and is charged on the total amount borrowed and the interest already added.
 This quickly increases the amount you owe.
+You don't have to make any repayments unless you want to, as the loan and interest will usually be paid back in full by selling your property when all borrowers have passed away or moved into long-term care (subject to our terms and conditions).

 You need to know that taking out any type of equity release means you will leave a lower amount behind to loved ones.
 It may also have a tax impact and affect whether you can still claim certain welfare benefits.